East Sheen: Churches

 East Sheen lies in the ecclesiastical parish of Mortlake with East Sheen.
 In addition to the Parish Church of St Mary the Virgin the district has two daughter churches: Christ Church, and All Saints.
 Christ Church, situated near the crossroads of Christchurch Road and West Temple Sheen, was built by Arthur Blomfield on land formerly part of a farm at the entrance to Sheen Common in the 1860s.
 It was originally planned to be opened in April 1863; however, the tower collapsed shortly before completion and had to be rebuilt.
 The church was finally completed and consecrated nine months later, on 13 January 1864.

 All Saints was built on land bequeathed under the will of Major Shepherd-Cross, MP for Bolton who lived at nearby Palewell Lodge from 1896 until his death in 1913.
 The church was consecrated on All Saints' Day 1929, a year and two days after the foundation stone was laid by Elizabeth, Duchess of York (later Queen Elizabeth the Queen Mother).

 East Sheen has two other churches: East Sheen Baptist Church and Parkside Christian Centre.

-East Sheen has no separate Roman Catholic church; the church of St Mary Magdalen Mortlake and Our Lady Queen of Peace Church, Richmond also serve East Sheen.
+It has no separate Roman Catholic church; the church of St Mary Magdalen Mortlake and Our Lady Queen of Peace Church, Richmond also serve East Sheen.